-Step 1.
-Informal Discussion
+Step 1: Informal Discussion

-Any employee, who believes that they have a grievance, as defined above, shall discuss their complaint with such management official in the department in which they work or as the department head may designate.
-The management official has ten (10) calendar days from the date of the informal discussion to verbally respond to the employee.
+The grievant shall first discuss the issue with the appropriate departmental management official.
+The management official has ten (10) calendar days from the date of the informal discussion to respond to the employee.

-Step 2.
-Department Head and/or the Designated Representative
+Step 2: Department Head and/or Designated Representative

-The employee has ten (10) calendar days from the management official's verbal response if it does not resolve the grievance, or ten (10) calendar days from the date of the informal discussion with the management official, whichever comes later, to file the grievance in writing with the department head or the department head's designee.
-The department head or the department head's designated representative will meet with the grievant and the grievant's Association representative and shall provide a written response to the grievance within twenty-one (21) calendar days of having received it.
+The employee has ten (10) calendar days from the management official's response if the grievance is not resolved or ten (10) calendar days from the date of the informal discussion, whichever comes later, to file the grievance in writing with the department head or the department head's designee.

-If the grievance is not resolved within the department, only the Union shall have the right to appeal the grievance to the Human Resources Director, in writing, within fifteen (15) calendar days of the response made at Step 2.
+The department head or designated representative will meet with the grievant and the employee's Union representative and shall provide a written response to the grievance within twenty-one (21) calendar days of receipt.
+If the grievance is not resolved within the department, the Union shall have the right to appeal the grievance to the Human Resources Director, in writing, within fifteen (15) calendar days of the response made at Step 2.
 Notwithstanding this procedure, all complaints involving or concerning the payment of compensation shall be in writing to the Director of Human Resources or the Director's designee with a copy to the department head.
+A grievance shall be initiated in writing on the Solano County Grievance form.

+Step 3: Director of Human Resources

+Any Union official may notify the Director of Human Resources in writing that a grievance exists.
+The notice must state the particulars of the grievance and, if possible, the nature of the determination desired.
+The Director of Human Resources shall have twenty-one (21) calendar days to investigate the issues, meet with the grievant and attempt to reach a satisfactory resolution.
+No grievance may be processed under Step 4 or 5 which has not first been filed and investigated in accordance with Step 3.
 A grievance shall be initiated in writing on the Solano County Grievance Form.

-Step 3.
-Director of Human Resources

-Any official of the Union may notify the Director of Human Resources or their designee in writing that a grievance exists, stating the particulars of the grievance and, if possible, the nature of the determination desired.
-The Director of Human Resources or their designee shall have twenty-one (21) calendar days in which to investigate the issues, meet with complainant and attempt to reach a satisfactory resolution.
-No grievance may be processed under Step 4 or 5, which has not first been filed and investigated in accordance with Step 3.

-Step 4.
-Mediation
+Step 4: Mediation

-If the parties are unable to reach a mutually satisfactory accord on any grievance, which arises and is presented during the term of this Memorandum of Understanding, the moving party shall have twenty-one (21) calendar days to request in writing that the grievant be scheduled for mediation.
+If the parties are unable to reach a mutually satisfactory accord on any grievance which arises and is presented during the term of this Memorandum of Understanding, the moving party shall have twenty-one (21) calendar days to request in writing that the grievance be scheduled for mediation.

 The mediation will be convened within ninety (90) calendar days of receipt of the timely request for mediation.
 The mediator shall be selected by mutual agreement from the State Conciliation Service.